Passport to Careers

 What is Apprenticeship?

 Apprenticeship is a kind of job training that involves following and studying a master of the trade on the job instead of in school.
-Carpenters, masons, doctors, and many other professionals often learn their trade through apprenticeship.
+Carpenters, masons, IT technicians, health care professionals, and many other professions often learn their trade through apprenticeship.

 To apply or for more information/questions, please contact: